 Welcome to EME 444: Global Energy Enterprise!

-Hi everyone!
+Hi, everyone!
 My name is Dan Kasper, and I will be your instructor for this course.
 I am very much looking forward to working with all of you this semester!
-One of the great things about this course (and this degree program in general) is that we are privileged to have students from a variety of professional, personal, and academic backgrounds enrolled.
+One of the great things about this course (and the Energy and Sustainability Policy degree program in general) is that we are privileged to have students from a variety of professional, personal, and academic backgrounds enrolled.
 I embrace this type of diversity and view it as an asset, and I hope you all do too.

-I grew up in a very small town in Central Pennsylvania (Milesburg) - in fact, the townsfolk are still waiting for their first stoplight!
-I enrolled in Penn State with the intention of becoming an engineer, but after trying out a few majors ended up deciding on Earth Science because it interested me the most.
+I grew up in a very small town in Central Pennsylvania (Milesburg) – believe it or not, the townsfolk are still waiting for their first stop light!
+I enrolled at Penn State with the intention of becoming an engineer, but after trying out a few majors ended up deciding on Earth Science because it interested me the most.
 I've always been, and continue to be, fascinated by natural processes, from the tiniest processes such as soil formation to the large, dramatic processes such as mountain building.
-After earning my BS, I spun my wheels for a few years bartending and working at the Center for Environmental Informatics at Penn State.
+After earning my BS, I spun my wheels for a few years bartending (at the now closed Gingerbread Man) and working at the Center for Environmental Informatics at Penn State.
 I focused mostly on basic Geographic Information Systems (GIS) work at the latter job.
 I continued to use GIS throughout my academic career.

-I love to travel, and am the International Education Coordinator for my campus at Delaware Tech.
-I took students to Denmark a few years ago for a renewable energy course (here is my blog from the trip, if you are so inclined), and took students to Switzerland in 2015, 2016, and 2017, and will return in 2019.
-(See my blog about that experience if you're interested.)
-I took students to Italy for a Sustainability class this year, and am planning Sustainability courses in Arizona and Colorado in 2019.
+I love to travel and am the International Education Coordinator for my campus at Delaware Tech.
+I took students to Denmark a few years ago for a renewable energy course (here is my blog from the trip, if you are so inclined) and took students to Switzerland in 2015 (see my blog about that experience if you're interested), 2016, 2017, and 2019.
+I took students to Italy for a Sustainability class in 2018.
+I have taken a few Penn State students with me on these experiences, as the associated course transfers to Penn State and may satisfy your foreign studies requirement (it definitely does for ESP majors!).
+If that is something you are interested in, please let me know.
+I have spoken with a few Penn State students about my 2020 Sustainability course to Italy, and I'd love to have more come along!
+If you'd like details about that, let me know.
 I have been to Europe a number of times, and have traveled to various parts of the U.S. as well.
 You learn a lot about yourself when you are taken out of your comfort zone, and no better way to do that than in a new (and hopefully interesting) place!

-My academic, professional, and personal focus has for a long time been on figuring out ways to live more sustainably and helping others to do the same, while doing what I can to advocate for and establish socially just and ecologically responsible ways of living.
-That, and I really like to garden.
-I have helped establish multiple community gardens, and am a firm believer in harvesting the (grassroots) power of communities (sorry for the double pun).
-Over the years I have realized that getting something done is mostly a two-step process: 1) Find like-minded people who also want to get it done.
+My academic, professional, and personal focus has for a long time been on figuring out ways to live more sustainably and helping others to do the same while doing what I can to advocate for and establish socially just and ecologically responsible ways of living.
+I have helped establish multiple community gardens, and am a firm believer in harvesting the grassroots power of communities (sorry for the double pun).
+Over the years, I have realized that getting something done is mostly a two-step process: 1) Find like-minded people who also want to get it done.
 2) Do it!
-There are of course a lot of devils in the details, and you don't always end up getting what you desired, but the journey is always worth it!
+There are, of course, a lot of devils in the details, and you don't always end up getting what you desired, but the journey is always worth it!
 I have served on a number of college and civic committees, all of which focused on various aspects of sustainability.

 I have been teaching this course for a few years now, but I have been enveloped in related material for some time now.
 I feel the content is very important for a number of reasons.
 First of all, I believe that it is imperative that people understand the nature, sources, and the consequences of energy use if we are ever to achieve a sustainable energy future.
 Without reliable energy, our society and economy would grind to a halt.
 And as I’m sure you know, the current fossil fuel-heavy energy regime has a number of negative consequences, though it has served us well for a long time.
 Second, social, political, and personal engagement are essential characteristics of a properly functioning democracy and society, and are the focus of this course.
 Third, you will learn about energy and society in China, India, and the European Union, in addition to the U.S. Though domestic energy issues are important, energy is a global commodity with global consequences.
 In short, the course material is important and topical.